ngrootscholten/threadline/docs/EXPERT_FORMAT.md

 ## Fields

 ### `id` (required)
-- Unique identifier for the expert
+- Unique identifier for the threadline
 - Used for tracking and logging
 - Must be valid identifier (alphanumeric, hyphens, underscores)
 - Example: `feature-flags`, `error-handling`, `api-design`

 ### `version` (required)
 - Semantic version number
-- Used for tracking expert changes over time
+- Used for tracking threadline changes over time
 - Format: `MAJOR.MINOR.PATCH`
 - Example: `1.0.0`, `2.1.3`

 ### `patterns` (required)
 - Array of glob patterns matching file paths
-- Determines which files this expert should review
+- Determines which files this threadline should check
 - Uses standard glob syntax (`**` for recursive, `*` for single level)
 - Example: `["**/api/**", "**/*.tsx"]`
-- If file matches pattern, expert will review it
+- If file matches pattern, threadline will check it

 ### `context_files` (optional)
 - Array of file paths relative to repo root